sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 - Churned patient avg engagement
 - Clear gap demonstrating correlation

 **Talking Point:** *"Churned patients had average engagement of X vs Y for active patients.
-That's a Z-point gap—engagement predicts retention."*
+That's a Z-point gap—patients who engage more are less likely to switch providers."*

 ---

-### Prompt 4: Provider Correlation (H3)
+### Prompt 4: Provider→PatientPoint Retention Correlation (H3)
 ```
-Do providers with higher patient engagement have lower churn risk?
+Do providers with higher patient engagement have lower churn risk from PatientPoint?
 ```

 **Expected Response:**
 - Correlation between patient engagement and provider churn risk
 - Examples of at-risk vs healthy providers

-**Talking Point:** *"This validates H3—patient engagement predicts provider retention.
+**Talking Point:** *"This validates H3—providers with engaged patients stay with PatientPoint longer.
 This is the flywheel that protects our revenue."*

 ---